arjit03/TaskFlow/README.md

 - Add task-title search.
 - Add more comprehensive validation and backend tests.
 - Improve the UI with more immediate updates instead of refreshing the board after each mutation.
-- Support multiple boards if the application were expanded beyond the assignment scope.
+- Add user-specific boards with authentication and authorization (for example, JWT-based authentication).

 ## Time Spent